zavodyanka/devops-directive-github-actions-course/01-history-and-motivation/README.md

 # 01. History and Motivation

 Continuous Integration (CI) has dramatically transformed the way we build, test, and deliver software.
-What once took weeks or months is now handled in minutes — all thanks to decades of innovation in tooling and process.
+What once took weeks or months is now handled in minutes, thanks to decades of innovation in tooling and process.

 ## Speed of Software Delivery over Time